• Skip to primary navigation

 INGREDIENTS FOR PEPPERMINT CHOCOLATE COOKIES

-• Unsalted butter - soft butter adds incredible flavour and helps build some structure during the creaming step for crisp edges.
+• Unsalted butter - soft butter adds incredible flavor and helps build some structure during the creaming step for crisp edges.
 Pull it out at least 2 hours before baking so it is softened to room temperature.

 • Granulated sugar - this recipe uses both brown sugar and white granulated sugar.
 The white sugar will help them crisp up for crunchy edges.